American Domestic Show Flight

 The American Domestic Show Flight is a breed of fancy pigeon developed over many years of selective breeding.
 Domestic Show Flights, along with other varieties of domestic pigeons, are all descendants from the rock pigeon (Columba livia).
-The Domestic Show Flight is a relatively recent American creation which was developed in the state of New York.
+The Domestic Show Flight is a relatively recent American creation which was developed in the state of New York. it became quite a popular breed and The American Pigeon Journal published several special issue devoted to the breed.

+History

+The American Domestic Flight in name and in fact is an all American creation.